Roses and lavender in full bloom in the Allcock Funeral Home garden.

 If the death occurs at home during the day (8:00 am to 6:30 pm) you should first contact the family doctors’ surgery.

-If the death occurs in hospital or a residential home, the medical staff in charge
+If the death occurs in hospital or a residential home, those in charge will contact a doctor who will then liaise with the Medical Examiner.

 If the death occurred in the evening or at a weekend then the process will remain the same but you may be redirected from the family doctors number to secondary NHS support contact.
 Alternatively, you can call the NHS out-of-hours service directly via 111.